Become a Sourcerer and get paid to go to local archives.

 Library professional

-You'll also need a mobile device or digital camera capable of taking reference-quality scans and collating a single PDF.
+You'll also need a mobile device or digital camera capable of taking reference-quality scans and the ability to collate PDFs.
+Additionally, Sourcerers need to be eligible to receive a 1099 tax document.